spraakbanken/work_meeting_autumn_2024/README.md

 Two hands-on examples for the SBX work meeting

 ## Running a whisper model on wombat
-Hint: Don't do this in you home folder to speed up everything
+Hint: Don't do this in you home folder!
+Use e.g. `/var/tmp/<your_name>` instead.
+And don't forget to clean up!

 1. Clone repository and enter container directory `git clone https://github.com/spraakbanken/work_meeting_autumn_2024 && cd work_meeting_autumn_2024/whisper`
 2. touch .nobackup